 Chengdu, South China

 From Edith Piaf’s L’Hymne à l’amour to the photographer Robert Doisneau’s ‘The Kiss by the Hôtel de Ville’, one of the most romantic images ever taken, Paris and love go hand in hand: there really is no better destination for your Valentine’s Day getaway.
 The French capital’s innate beauty has attracted couples for centuries, including writers Scott and Zelda Fitzgerald, who joined the likes of Ernest Hemmingway and Pablo Picasso in the city during Paris’ cultural heyday.
 And there is so much more to Paris than just its many world-famous buildings, such as the Eiffel Tower and the Arc du Triomphe.
 From the quaint cobbled streets of Montmartre to the lush Jardin du Luxembourg, there are plenty of beautiful spots for a romantic stroll with your loved one.
 You can even leave a permanent tribute to your romance by attaching a padlock to the Pont des Arts and throwing away the key into the Seine below.
 Of course no Valentine’s Day is complete without a candlelit dinner and, with over 70 Michelin-starred restaurants in the city, you really are spoilt for choice.
-However, the jewel in Paris’ culinary crown is without doubt Restaurant Guy Savoy, the flagship restaurant of Gordon Ramsay’s culinary mentor, which was voted the world’s best restaurant in 2018.
 Be sure to book well in advance to avoid disappointment.

 With an abundance of stylish resorts and picture-postcard views, the Maldives is one of the world’s leading luxury beach destinations.
 Comprised of over 1,000 stunning coral islands, it is no surprise that the country boasts some of the world’s most spectacular beaches.
 Our personal favourites include Fulhadhoo’s beach, known for its breathtaking blue lagoons and coral reefs, which are perfect for snorkelling.
 One of its lagoons has even formed into a natural paddling pool, making it a perfect location for families.
 Dighurah’s beach is also a must-see due to its stunning palm trees and the clarity of the water – keep your eyes peeled for flying fish and dolphins emerging from the crests of waves.
 As an island nation it is only logical that the fishing industry is the country’s lifeblood and you can take in all the action at the vibrant Malé fish market, where hundreds of fishermen bring in the daily catch, including yellow fin tuna, barracudas and dolphin fish.
 This high quality fresh produce marks out Maldivian cuisine as one of the best in the Indian Ocean and there’s no better place to sample it than at the Ithaa Restaurant at Conrad Maldives Rangali Island, the world’s first undersea restaurant.